Lili Almog: Biography

 Between Presence and Absence consists of images of exteriors and interiors of Kibbutz damaged houses that were built based on Bauhaus architecture.
 This series creates both a social and historical record, as well as a poetic and metaphorical impression of destruction and metamorphosis.
 In turning the spectral into the tangible, this project bares witness to the cycles of life and speaks to more universal themes of memory and loss.
 In Down to Earth, Almog expanded her interest in human activity to include the marks or traces left by humankind, in this case, focusing on the landscapes such as golf courses, baseball fields and airplane graveyards linking the invisible borders of culture and art – including drawings, sculptures and video.

 Lili's most recent project is The Space Within which continues to portray women and their spiritual identity within, applying a staged photography approach that result into images that make cultural commentary on religion and emphasizes the depiction of the covered women throughout art history.
 This project consists of two series: Drawing Room and Seasons.

-Exhibitions

-A selection of solo and group exhibitions include: